special tour to the western fjords

 Ágúst S. Harðarson / gusti

 Join Gusti, one of our most popular guides, on a great trip to West Iceland and the stunning landscape of the Western Fjords, where centuries of isolation have preserved the region´s unspoiled wilderness.
 Largely uninhabited, Iceland's Westfjords are often called the Alps of Iceand and are widely distinguished as a destination of extraordinary landscape, history and wild life.
 We start our tour on the Snæfellsnes peninsula, often called „Iceland in a nutshell“ for its variety of landscapes and beautiful glacier covered volcano Snæfellsjökull and afterwards go north west to discover the magical and mystical atmosphere of the remote Westfjord peninsula by bus, boat and on foot!
 Every day we go for easy walks to embrace the beauty of this incredible wilderness and precious hide away.
 We also include the historic area of Dalir (Gusti´s birthplace) and beautiful Borgarfjörður with stunning Hraunfossar waterfall.
+At this time of year (late August) there is good chance to see the awesome Northern Lights, pick wild berries and even witness sheep round up.

 Type: Multi - day bus tour